The Merry Nibelung

 Joseph Troiano as The Innkeeper, Foletto

-Lyndon McNall as Marco, Master
+Lyndon McNall as Marco, Master of Ceremonies

 Ilene Miller as Fillippa, Anita